jbostoen/itop-jb-report-generator/documentation.md

 use \Dict;

 /**
- * Class ReportUserRequest_Details.
+ * Class ReportUIElement_UserRequest_Details.
 Enables a "Show PDF" button in iTop's GUI.
  */
-abstract class ReportUserRequest_Details extends DefaultReport implements iReport {
+abstract class ReportUIElement_UserRequest_Details extends AbstractReportUIElement {

 	/**
 	 * @var \String $sModuleDir Name of current module dir.
 If this report is introduced with a new extension named "jb-report-generator-example", then adjust it like that.